A Finished Basement Adds Value to Your Home, Just Not In the Way You Think

 Finishing your basement will certainly add some kind of value to your home, but just how much of that money you get back depends on a number of variables, including:

-Refrain from remodeling your basement with top of the line furnishings and finishes, explains Argianas: “If you do finish a basement, modest is good, average is good.
+Refrain from remodeling your basement with top-of-the-line furnishings and finishes, Argianas says.
+“If you do finish a basement, modest is good, average is good.
 But, you don’t want to finish it out to the same level that you would the upper-level space.”
-By using middle-of-the-road but dependable fixtures and materials—rather than splurge on over-the-top items—you’ll save money upfront and see a higher ROI. - Use potential.
+By using middle-of-the-road but dependable fixtures and materials, rather than splurging on over-the-top items, you’ll save money upfront and see a higher ROI.

 To better determine how much value a finished basement might add in a future sale, work with a real estate agent well-versed in your market and comfortable with assessment practices in your area.